A synergistic approach to optical modeling of PCSELs through rigorous methods and the coupled-wave theory: Methodology

 \subsection{Three-dimensional coupled-wave theory}

-The core algorithm of 3D-CWT is implemented as a code programmed in Wolfram Mathematica Software.
-The vertical electric field profile $E_{\text{1D}}(z)$ of the overall factorized electric field ${E=E_\text{2D}(x,y)E_{\text{1D}}(z)}$ is obtained via the Finite Difference Eigenmode (FDE) solver provided by Ansys Lumerical Software.
-The highest-order Fourier component of the PhC refractive-index profile is fixed to 11, so that the overall number of superimposed Bloch waves in the reciprocal space amounts to 22×22.
-This number of harmonics ensures a decent numerical precision as well as an acceptable computational time, which typically does not exceed 30 min per run.
+The core algorithm of 3D-CWT is implemented as code programmed in Wolfram Mathematica Software.
+The vertical electric field profile $E_{\text{1D}}(z)$ of the factorized TE-polarized electric field ${ \mathbf{E}= \mathbf{E}_\text{2D}(x,y)E_{\text{1D}}(z)}$ is obtained via the Finite Difference Eigenmode (FDE) solver provided by Ansys Lumerical Software.
+Note that $\mathbf{E}_\text{2D}(x,y)$ is an in-plane vector field, corresponding to the TE polarization.
+The highest-order Fourier component of the PhC refractive-index profile is set to 11, resulting in a total of 22×22 superimposed Bloch waves in reciprocal space, plus the zero-order radiative waves, which act as vertically radiative channels for the guided resonant modes.
+This number of harmonics ensures a decent numerical precision combined with an acceptable computational time, which typically does not exceed 30 min per run.
 Within the 3D-CWT method, radiative and high-order waves have been derived by applying the generalized or simplified Green functions described in \cite{peng2011coupled,liang2011three,liang2012three}.
 The use of simplified Green functions not only significantly reduces the computational cost but also avoids the emergence of nonphysical field divergences at relatively large PhC thicknesses, as will become evident for the Type I PCSEL.
 However, at least for a PhC thickness of 100 nm, the generalized Green functions do not exhibit a significant divergence; consequently, the generalized ansatz is employed within 3D-CWT for this thickness in both Type I and Type II PCSELs.